zeroknowledgediscovery/zedwiki/paper_stage/cognet1.md

   organization={IEEE}
 }

+Social-media platforms have created new ways for citizens to stay informed and participate in public debates.
+However, to enable a healthy environment for information sharing, social deliberation, and opinion formation, citizens need to be exposed to sufficiently diverse viewpoints that challenge their assumptions, instead of being trapped inside filter bubbles.
+In this paper, we take a step in this direction and propose a novel approach to maximize the diversity of exposure in a social network.
+We formulate the problem in the context of information propagation, as a task of recommending a small number of news articles to selected users.
+We propose a realistic setting where we take into account content and user leanings, and the probability of further sharing an article.
+This setting allows us to capture the balance between maximizing the spread of information and ensuring the exposure of users to diverse viewpoints.
+The resulting problem can be cast as maximizing a monotone and submodular function subject to a matroid constraint on the allocation of articles to users.

 @inproceedings{chen2018quantifying,
   title={Quantifying and minimizing risk of conflict in social networks}, author={Chen, Xi and Lijffijt, Jefrey and De Bie, Tijl},